Have you ever seen a Bm guitar chord in a song, then with a shriek and a look of horror, you’ve run off and never looked at the song again?

 This version can be easier or harder than shape 1.
-It really depends on your finger strength, your four finger independence and the action of your guitar.
-This one is based off the E minor chord shape and is played at the 7th fret.
+It really depends on your finger strength, your four-finger independence and the action of your guitar.
+This one is based on the Em guitar chord shape and is played at the 7th fret.

 You won’t play this one with many open chords, so it is slightly less useful than shape 1 but is still a must-know (eventually) shape.
 If you play this version at the first fret, it becomes an F minor, which is a very useful chord in its own right.

 This is shape 2 but simplified a fraction.
-It’s still tough, but instead of barring across all 6 strings with the index finger, we are just barring across the G, B and high E strings.
-You’ll still need some good finger independence between the index and ring and pinkie fingers.
+It’s still tough, but instead of barring across all 6 strings with the index finger, we are just barring across the G, B, and high E strings.
+You’ll still need some good finger independence between the index and ring/pinkie fingers.

 This is very similar to shape 3 but easier.
 Instead of using the ring and pinkie fingers, we have simplified it to use just the ring finger along with the index finger playing the mini barre.

-It’s still tricky, so make sure the action of your guitar is at the optimal height, and keep practicing it in small doses.
-Just like shape 2 and 3, when played at the first fret, it is an F minor, which is a handy chord to know.
+It’s still tricky, so make sure the action of your guitar is at the optimal height, and keep practising it in small doses.
+Just like shapes 2 and 3, when played at the first fret, it is an F minor, which is a handy chord to know.

 Shape 5 – (Recommended for beginners)

-Shape 5 is based off shape 1 but simplified.
+Shape 5 is based on shape 1 from above, but simplified.
 Notice how for this version, you don’t have to barre across string 5 through string 1.
 In fact, you don’t have to play the barre at all.

 Each finger just plays 1 note.
 This version still sounds great and is super useful, so I recommend all beginners try to master this version.
 It will come in handy and is a nice way to build up to the tougher shape 1.

 Shape 6 has to be one of the most useful.
-It is based off the A minor shape just like shape 1 and shape 5, but no barre is needed at all.
+It is based on the A minor shape but no barre is needed at all.
 Instead, we are playing the top four strings with our four fingers.
-It isn’t easy but still sounds cool, and just like shape 5, which it is similar to it’s also very useful.
+It isn’t easy, but it still sounds cool.
+Just be sure to get on the tips of your fingers.

-Shape 7 is very similar to shape 6 but a little easier.
+This is like the previous shape, but it is a little easier.
 We only use three fingers of our fretting hand, and instead of playing the D string at the 4th fret with the pinkie, we play it as an open string.

 For some, this makes the shape much easier.
-For others, it just doesn’t sound as good as the above shape 6.
+For others, it just doesn’t sound as good as the previous shape 6.

-I love chord inversions, but they tend to sound better when picked rather than strummed, so this shape might not be as useful as the others, particularly if you are a big strummer guitarist.
+I love chord inversions, but they tend to sound better when picked rather than strummed, so this shape might not be as useful as the others, particularly if you are a big hearty strumming guitarist.

-Just like shape 7, shape 8 is chord inversion, although a better sounding one to me.
-What’s this?
+This is also a chord inversion and a very smooth one at that.
 You might have noticed we are playing shape 8 right up the fretboard, hence why it is optional.

 Either way, this is an optional extra and something a bit different to add to your repertoire of playing.
 This one sounds very cool, especially when jamming with others.

-There are of course plenty more ways of playing a B minor chord, but these are the most useful.
+There are, of course, plenty more ways of playing the Bm guitar chord, but these are the most useful.

 The thing is, those songs on the above list aren’t all that hard to play as long you can play one of the versions of B minor, some open chords and change between them.